Spring Stampede (1994): Preliminary matches

 Later, Rick Rude defended the International World Heavyweight Championship against Sting.
-Before the match began, Harley Race challenged the winner of the match for a future title match on behalf of his client Vader and then tried to attack Sting but Sting beat him up.
+Before the match began, Harley Race challenged the winner of the match for a future title match on behalf of his client Big Van Vader and then tried to attack Sting but Sting beat him up.
 Rude attacked Sting from behind but Sting suplexed him out on the floor.
 Sting tossed Rude into the ring to gain momentum until Rude crotched him on the ropes and tossed him out of the ring and roughed up his back.
-He delivered a belly to back suplex to Sting and then applied a chinlock.
+He delivered a belly-to-back suplex to Sting and then applied a chin lock.
 Sting escaped the move and attempted a roll-up but Rude applied a sleeper hold.
 Sting executed a few atomic drops and a clothesline and then attempted a Stinger Splash on Rude but the referee accidentally got in the way and got knocked out.
 Sting applied a Scorpion Deathlock on Rude and then Race came back and brought Vader along with him.
 Sting fought them off and Rude clipped Sting's leg with a chop block.
 Rude attempted a Rude Awakening on Sting but Race accidentally hit him with a steel chair in the back, allowing Sting to pin him to win the title.

 This was followed by a Bunkhouse match between Dustin Rhodes and Bunkhouse Buck.
 Rhodes initially brawled with Buck until Buck broke a lumber on the back of his head to make him bleed.
 Buck capitalized on the bleeding head until Rhodes threw a powder in his eyes and tried to gain momentum but Buck whipped him with his belt.
 Both men exchanged momentum until Col. Robert Parker climbed the apron to distract Rhodes.
 Rhodes suplexed Parker into the ring, which distracted him enough for Buck to roll him up for a near-fall.
 Parker then handed Buck a pair of brass knuckles and Buck hit Rhodes with the brass knuckles for the victory.

-In the penultimate match of the event, The Boss took on Vader.
+In the penultimate match of the event, The Boss took on Big Van Vader.
 Vader attacked Boss on the ramp during his entrance before the match started.
 Vader then tossed Boss into the ring and attempted to dive onto him from the top rope but Boss avoided it and Vader hit the railing.
 Both men traded moves until Boss delivered a DDT to Vader from the second rope.
 He then executed a diving crossbody on Vader to get a near-fall and then attempted another diving crossbody but Vader countered by powerslamming him and then dragged him near the corner and delivered a Vader Bomb for a near-fall.
-He then followed with a Vadersault to win the match.
-After the match, Harley Race tried to handcuff Boss but Boss attacked Vader, Race and the referee with his nightstick, which led the Commissioner Nick Bockwinkel to take away his name "Boss" because this was not the way he was supposed to act.
+He then followed with a Moonsault to win the match.
+After the match, Harley Race tried to handcuff Boss but Boss attacked Vader, Race, and the referee with his nightstick, which led the Commissioner Nick Bockwinkel to take away his name "Boss" because this was not the way he was supposed to act.